 |Title:||Head Women's Basketball Coach / Senior Women's Administrator|

-Stephanie Flamini finished her 10th season as Guilford’s head women’s basketball coach and senior woman administrator (SWA) with the conclusion of the 2012-13 season.
-She led her squad to a 24-5 overall record, it's best since 2001-02, and a second consecutive Old Dominion Athletic Conference (ODAC) Championship win.
-With that, Guilford made their fourth NCAA Division III Tournament appearance in school history.
-Flamini has taken Guilford to the ODAC Tournament eight times and made four semifinal appearances.
+Stephanie Flamini finished her 12th season as Guilford’s head women’s basketball coach and senior woman administrator (SWA) with the conclusion of the 2013-14 season.
+She led her squad to their third consecutive Old Dominion Athletic Conference (ODAC) Championship final appearance.

 Before joining Guilford’s staff, Flamini guided Chowan University to a 42-32 record in three years, which marked the most women’s basketball coaching victories in the school’s four-year history.
 The team enjoyed three straight winning seasons for the first time under Flamini, and went 10-2 against Dixie Conference opponents in her first year with the program.
 In 1992-93 Chowan was ranked as high as third among NCAA Division III South Region teams for the first time in school history.
 She coached two All-Dixie students in her tenure, including C.C.
 Vaughan, a first-team all-league and D3hoops.com honorable mention All-South selection in 2003.
 Flamini also worked as Chowan’s SWA/Assistant Athletic Director and taught in the school’s health and physical education department.